ismarapw/smoking-activity-detection/README.md

 # Smoking Activity Detection using YOLOv3 Algorithm

 A project from a computer vision course to detect smoking activity.
 The Dataset used was collected and annotated manually.
 The Dataset was obtained from Unsplash, Pexels, Pixabay, and google images (with free copyright).
-The experiment was done using YOLOv3 Algorithm.
+The experiment was done using YOLOv3 Algorithm (with Darknet-53 backbone for feature extraction).
 The model obtained still needs improvement.
 It still needs to be improved in further experiments.

 Special thanks to <a href = "https://github.com/ultralytics/yolov3">ultralytics</a>, who provided the YOLOv3 Code (Framework) so that the experiment can be done more effectively and efficiently.